fncnt/fimrecorder/doc/fimdoc.md

  ~  The container format of your recorded video footage.
  ~  Only the default value has been tested. `opencv` has some limitations[^opencvavi].
  ~  `default: ".avi"`

+**Note:** The default values for directories specify subdirectories of the application relative to itself.
+It is possible to specify absolute paths, though (e.g. `"C:/Users/FIM User/Desktop/FIMrecordings"`).
+Additionally, relative paths are not restricted to subdirectories; `"../FIMrecordings"`  would correspond to a directory above the application.

 *FIMrecorder* will fall back to hard-coded defaults and create a new configuration file if you happen to delete it.